 Agricultural land in the Bunbury region occupies 7,105 square kilometres, or 29 per cent of the region.
 Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 7,596 square kilometres, or 31 per cent of the region.
 The most common land use by area is production forestry, which occupies 7,758 square kilometres or 31 per cent of the Bunbury region.

-Retail trade was the largest employment sector with 13,000 people, followed by construction with 11,000 people, and accommodation and food services with 9,000 people.
-Other important employment sectors in the region were health care and social assistance, and education and training.
-The agriculture, forestry and fishing sector was the sixth largest employment sector with 6,800 representing 7 per cent of the region's workforce.
+Construction was the largest employment sector with 12,400 people, followed by retail trade with 11,700 people, and accommodation and food services with 9,800 people.
+Other important employment sectors in the region were health care and social assistance; agriculture, forestry and fishing; and education and training.
+The agriculture, forestry and fishing sector employed 8,500 people, representing 9 per cent of the region's workforce.

 Value of agricultural production